tembo-io/website/landing/src/content/blog/2024-02-13-connection-poolers/index.md

 ![Average Throughput for large connection count](./007_average_throughput_many_conns.png)

-For the three poolers, the latency of executing a simple query continues growing.
+For the three poolers, the latency of executing a simple query continues to grow.
 This is because, beyond a certain point, the CPU becomes a bottleneck, and connection requests begin to pile up.
 I suspect this could be mitigated with a more powerful machine.

-We can see that PgCat performs better (higher throughput, lower latency), reaching 59K tps.
-In contrast, PgBouncer peaks at 44,096 tps and degrades to a steady state of 25,000-30,000 tps beyond 75 concurrent connections.
-Supavisor peaks at about  21,700 tps, but remains in steady state.
+We can see that PgCat performs better (higher throughput, lower latency), reaching **59K tps**.
+In contrast, PgBouncer peaks at **44,096 tps** and degrades to a steady state of **25,000-30,000** tps beyond 75 concurrent connections.
+Supavisor peaks at about  **21,700 tps**, but remains in steady state.

 As suggested in Supabase’s [blog post](https://supabase.com/blog/supavisor-1-million), beyond this point, one alternative is to scale Supavisor horizontally by adding more instances.
 This case, though, is beyond the scope of my experiments.